 We help brands increase results at scale on Amazon, deliver eCommerce strategy and optimise multichannel journeys.
 We inspire customer engagement and transactions at every touchpoint, while deploying and integrating world class technology from key strategic partners including Adobe, SAP, Salesforce, HCL, Shopify, BigCommerce & commercetools.

 Clients include AkzoNobel, DFS, Halfords, Jumbo, RXBAR, Sainsbury’s, Selfridges, Specialized, Tempur and Tiffany & Co.

 We are part of Wunderman Thompson, a WPP agency which is part creative agency, part consultancy and part technology company, and whose experts provide end-to-end capabilities at a global scale, to deliver inspiration across the entire brand and customer experience.

 commercetools is the world’s leading platform for next-generation B2C and B2B commerce.
 To break the market out of being restrained by legacy suites, commercetools invented a headless, API-first, multi-tenant SaaS commerce platform that is cloud native and uses flexible microservices.
 This enables customers to deliver the best commerce experiences across all touchpoints.

 Founded in Germany in 2006, commercetools has worldwide offices spanning the US, Europe and Asia Pacific, with a customer base of Fortune Global 500 companies across industries.

 More information at commercetools.com

 Attraqt powers exceptional shopping experiences for over 300 of the world’s leading brands, manufacturers and retailers.
-Attraqt provides a set of API-enabled, algorithm-driven, intelligent SaaS services covering personalization, search, navigation, merchandising, recommendations and internationalization.
+Attraqt provides a set of API-enabled, algorithm-driven, intelligent SaaS services covering personalisation, search, navigation, merchandising, recommendations and internationalisation.